Yiling-Huo/yiling-huo.github.io/tutorials/_posts/2023-03-16-sort-posts-by-tag.md

 Now you can have pages that show posts from one category while sorted by tags!

 (I learned pieces of this solution online such as [this answer](https://stackoverflow.com/questions/28142299/jekyll-blog-show-posts-under-a-category) and [this answer](https://stackoverflow.com/questions/57199621/how-can-i-limit-the-number-of-lines-shown-on-the-homepage-of-a-jekyll-blog), and someone else's blog that I cannot find in my history anymore (the part about excerpts and readmore).
-So Let me know if you think that parts of my solution is from your post!)
+So Let me know if you think that parts of my solution are from your post!)